dvapelnik/efig/README.md

 `DB_CONTAINER_NAME` | Name of database container.
 Must mutch with container name in `FIG_CONF` `DNSMASQ_CONFIG_PATH` | Path to DNSMasq config file

+You can add two scripts `scripts/on.start.sh` and `scripts/on.stop.sh` for some actions after start and after stop containers.
+For example, manage `iptables`'s rules using squid container as caching transparent proxy (look at squid example)

 ```apacheconf
 # httpd.conf
 <VirtualHost *:80>